 The coal fired power plant at Hale, at the mouth of Provo Canyon, and located on the Heber Branch of D&RGW, consumed sixteen cars of coal per day in 1953.
 (Deseret News, April 20, 1953)

 Utah Power & Light Company merged with Pacific Power & Light to form PacifiCorp.
 Utah

 March 21, 2006

 PacifiCorp was sold by ScottishPower to MidAmerica Energy Holdings Company on May 24, 2005.
-Regulatory approval was required from six sate utility agencies, the Federal Energy Regulatory Commission, the federal Nuclear Regulatory Commission, and the federal Department of Justice for antitrust concerns.
-Final regulatory approval was received in the week preceeding March 21, 2006.
+Regulatory approval was required from six state utility agencies, the Federal Energy Regulatory Commission, the federal Nuclear Regulatory Commission, and the federal Department of Justice for antitrust concerns.
+Final regulatory approval was received in the week preceding March 21, 2006.
 Organizational changes after the sale put the electrical generation and coal mining operations under a new PacifiCorp Energy business unit, and all electrical power distribution in Wyoming, Idaho and Utah under the new Rocky Mountain Power business unit.
 (MidAmerica Energy Holdings press release dated March 21, 2006)

 - Wikipedia entry for PacifiCorp

 - Utah History Encyclopedia entry for "Electrical Development in Utah"